Iceland in Summer – A Tour For Quilters

 Tour Leader: Icelandic Master Quilter Gudrun Erla

 Baltimore, Chicago, Denver, Minneapolis, Newark, Orlando, Pittsburgh, Seattle, Washington, D.C., and Dallas Airports for your nonstop/overnight flight to Keflavik Airport via Icelandair or WOW Airlines.
 Both airlines will be adding more departure cities and we will update this list as they come on board.

 A tour with quilt designer Gudrun Erla Gisladottir to her homeland – Iceland, featuring many of the major natural attractions of this unique country – the majestic waterfalls, boiling hot springs, mountains and glaciers.

 Arrive at Keflavik Airport in the early morning.
 Clear customs then take a short drive to Viking World, a museum that features exhibitions about the times of the Vikings – Breakfast is served at the museum.
 Depart from the museum for Iceland’s capital city, Reykjavik, located just 32 miles north from the airport.
 Once in Reykjavik head directly for Hallgrimskirkja, the tallest and largest church in Iceland.
-You get a great view of the city, the ocean and the surrounding mountains from the church.
 A statue of Leif Eiriksson is aligned directly in front of the church, a gift from the U.S. commemorating the 1,000 anniversary of the Icelandic parliament and a tacit acknowledgement that Leif beat Christopher Columbus to North America by almost 500 years.